 In May 1915, Cobalt agreed to let Coniagas erect a trestle over Silver Street from its shaft on Lot 287 to a vacant area just north of the fire hall.
 The trestle was to be least 19 feet high and its sides sheathed for the protection of those below.
 Coniagas "accepted the proposal as long as the town did not interfere with its mining operations until such time as the said Mine exhausts the other places East and North of the said buildings."
 The first ore passed above Silver Street in July 1915, three years after the Coniagas shaft # 4 reached a depth of 110 metres.

 Two years after the company ceased operations there in 1924, Anthony Giachino purchased the shaft house and converted it into a grocery and meat market.
 He utilized the rising cold air in the shaft to cool the meat and vegetables and to air-condition the store.
-The building has gone through several owners since then.
+The building has gone through several owners, and many uses, since then.
 White Mountain Publications now occupies the ground floor of this historic building, and welcomes vistors to this historic site.

-The shaft was filled with concrete in November 2015 for the safety of all concerned.
+The shaft itself was filled with concrete in November 2015 for the safety of all concerned.

 LOCATION: 50 Silver Street at the corner of Prospect Avenue GPS: 47.396481, -79.685993